carlosrafaelgn/GraphicalFilterEditor/README.md

 If running this sample locally, Chrome must be started with the command-line option --allow-file-access-from-files otherwise you will not be able to load any files!

-This projected is licensed under the terms of the MIT license.
+This projected is licensed under the terms of the FreeBSD License.
 See LICENSE.txt for more details.